robinsving/pf2e-item-revitalizer/README.md

 ## Compatibility
 This module is designed for use with the PF2e system in Foundry VTT.
 It is not compatible with other game systems on Foundry VTT

+## Limitations
+This module is a use-at-own-risk, as updates of Items may have unforseen consequences.
+There is of course a Setting to toggle the update, so that you can use this module with the listing-parts only.

+It should also be noted here that the changes may contain false positives, as well as a lack of true positives.
+The reason for this is that it works on a subset of the real Items' properties, as many of the properties are modified when the Item is added to the Actor.

 ## Issues

 ## Reporting issues